-A couple of years ago you could buy the console, games and cards for a very low price, but it seems the system is gradually getting rare, and so the price goes up.
+A couple of years ago, you could buy the console, games and cards for a very low price, but it seems the system is gradually getting rarer and so the price goes up.

-I was able to get the console, a second controller and the first three games with a lot of extra booster cards:
+I was able to get my hands on the console, a second controller and the first three games with a lot of extra booster cards:

 There was also the value pack for two players, it comes in an ugly box and just takes up much space:

-Eight screws are hidden behind plastic caps, when taken out, the back cases can be removed.
-This is an inside look from the back, the console is turned upside down.
-On the left side there is the main PCB, on the top the two (PS/2) connectors for the controllers and the power switch and on the bottom the A/V cable, USB and power connector.
+Eight screws are hidden behind plastic caps.
+When taken out, the back cases can be removed.
+This is an inside look from the back, with the console turned upside down.
+The left half contains the main PCB, the two Mini-DIN-6 connectors for the controllers and the power switch (on the top) and the A/V cable, USB and power connectors (on the bottom).